koorchik/perl6-livr-advent-calendar-post/README.md

 * [Modifiers rules](https://github.com/koorchik/perl6-livr/blob/master/lib/LIVR/Rules/Modifiers.pm6)
 * [Meta rules](https://github.com/koorchik/perl6-livr/blob/master/lib/LIVR/Rules/Meta.pm6)

 ### Example 5: Web application

 LIVR works great for REST APIs.
-Usually, a lot of REST APIs have problem with returning understandable errors.
+Usually, a lot of REST APIs have a problem with returning understandable errors.
 If a user of your API will receive HTTP error 500, it will not help him.
 Much better when he will get errors like

 ```json
 {